Pai-de-santo

 A pai-de-santo or pai de santo (/pt/, plural pais de santo /pt-br/) is a male priest of Candomblé, Umbanda and Quimbanda, the Afro-Brazilian religions.
 In Portuguese, those words translate as "saint's father", which is a calque (word-to-word translative adaptation) of the Yoruba babalorisha, a title given to the leaders of the African religions that originated the Brazilian ones.
 Baba means "father", and the contraction l'orisha means "of orisha".
 As a product of religious syncretism, the word orisha (meaning "elevated or ancestral spirit") was adapted into Portuguese as "saint".

-In the Afro-Brazilian religions, priests (of both sexes) are seen as the owners of tradition, knowledge and culture; it is their responsibility to pass those on to the new generations, because there is no religious text to use for the record.
+In the Afro-Brazilian religions, (of both sexes) are seen as the owners of tradition, knowledge and culture; it is their responsibility to pass those on to the new generations, because there is no religious text to use for the record.